Mohamed SalahEgyptian Footballer

 • Height: 175cm / 5ft 9ins

-Mohamed began his football career with Egyptian club El Mokawloon in 2006.
+Mohamed began his football career with Egyptian club Al Mokawloon Al Arab SC in 2006.

-The winger scored 11 times in 44 appearances in all competitions during a three-season spell in El Mokawloon’s first-team.
+The winger scored 11 times in 44 appearances in the league during a three-season spell in Al Mokawloon’s first team.

 The Egyptian Premier League season was cut short in 2011-12 to prompt Swiss club Basel to organise a friendly with Egypt’s Under-23 side.

-Mohamed scored twice in the second half in a 4-3 win to prompt Basel to extend an invitation to train with the Swiss club.
+Mohamed scored twice in the second half in a 4-3 win and Basel extended an invitation for him to train with the Swiss club.

-Salah signed a four-year deal with Basel on 15 June 2012 following his impressive performance in the friendly.
+Salah signed a four-year deal with Basel in April 2012 following his impressive performance in the friendly.

 He made his Basel debut as a substitute in a 4-2 loss to Norwegian side Molde in the Champions League in September 2012.